 In some cases, the alleged victim may not even want charges to be pressed.
 While the prosecutor may not simply drop charges at the victim's request, Brian Boal understands the options that may be available to secure a dismissal by the prosecution and help you move forward with your life.

-Start Fighting Domestic Abuse Charges With A Free Consultation
+Start Fighting Domestic Abuse Charges By Calling Us Now Consultation

 Call 719-602-2262 or email to discuss your domestic abuse case directly with Brian B. Boal.
-The law firm serves clients throughout El Paso County, Pueblo County, Teller County, Summit County and all other counties up and down the front range.
+The law firm serves clients throughout El Paso County and up and down the front range.